Organizing a raffle, contest, or bingo game

 You may organize a contest if:

-- a jury decides who wins the prizes
+- A jury decides who wins the prizes

 You may organize a bingo game if: